+AUTORES

+The authors don´t have conflicts of interest to declare.

 INTRODUCTION

-Age-related macular degeneration (AMD) is the leading cause of blindness in people over 65 in the western world and the incidence increases with population aging with an estimated prevalence of 8.7%.1 The neovascular form of the disease (nAMD) has a rapid and aggressive progression but intravitreal anti-VEGF treatments can halt the vision loss for most patients.2 These drugs must be reinjected periodically and the average number of intravitreal injections (IVI) is very variable according to the studies (4.2 to 7.5 the first year), although better results are obtained in studies with higher number of injections.3
+Age-related macular degeneration (AMD) is the leading cause of blindness in people over 65 in the western world.
+The incidence increases with population aging with an estimated prevalence is 8.7%.1 The neovascular form of the disease (nAMD) has a rapid and aggressive progression but intravitreal anti-VEGF treatments can halt the vision loss in most patients.2 These drugs must be reinjected periodically and the average number of intravitreal injections (IVI) is very variable according to the studies (4.2 to 7.5 the first year), although better results are obtained in studies with higher number of injections.3

 Anti-VEGF drugs are supplied in glass bottles with a volume of drug several times greater than needed for a dose (0.05ml).
 For reasons of cost, hospital pharmacies prepare the doses / injection for each patient in disposable plastic syringes4.
 During the manufacture of these syringes, silicone oil (SO) derivatives are used to coat the surfaces of the syringe and the needle to improve the sliding of the plunger, facilitating the injection5.
 Small microbubbles of this coating can penetrate the vitreous chamber when injecting the drug.
 The presence of silicone microbubbles in the vitreous has been observed with different injected agents, confirming that the origin of these microbubbles is the syringe or the needle and not the medication itself.
-6,7 By increasing the number of patients treated with intravitreal injections and the number of injections in the same patient, the prevalence of this complication can increase.
-Prevalence is very different among published studies varying from 0,03%, 44% until 67,6%, 8, 9, 10 and methods to evaluate the presence of silicone microbubbles are not the same between studies.
+6,7 By increasing the number of patients treated with intravitreal injections and the number of injections in the same patient, the occurrence of this complication can increase.
+Prevalence is very different among published studies varying from 0,03%, 44% until 67,6%, 8, 9, 10 probably because the methods to evaluate the presence of silicone microbubbles are not the same in each study.
 The usual method is direct exam with the slitlamp.
 Optic Coherence Tomography (OCT) has also been used to objectively and qualitatively assess vitreous opacities11,12.
-It is known that vitreous opacities can induce artifacts in OCT but significance of this fact in case of silicone microbubbles has not been deeply studied.
+It is also known that vitreous opacities can induce artifacts in OCT but significance of this fact in case of silicone microbubbles has not been deeply studied.

-The objective of present study is to report the incidence of vitreous silicone microbubbles in nAMD patients treated with intravitreal anti-VEGF agents in our practice, to quantify them, and determine its relation to the number of injections.
-Also, to evaluate until what extent these microbubbles could induce artifacts that would preclude the evaluation of the OCT, so important in the treatment decision.
+The objective of present study is to report the incidence of vitreous silicone microbubbles in nAMD patients treated with intravitreal anti-VEGF agents in our daily clinical practice, to quantify them, and to determine its possible relationship with the number of injections.
+Also, we aim to evaluate until what extent these microbubbles could induce artifacts that would preclude the evaluation when using the OCT, an exploration which is very important in the treatment decision.

 METHODS